The Ultimate Guide to Korean Chopsticks

 Because of its minimalistic design, Korean chopsticks are often cheaper to produce than wooden chopsticks.
 There are more preservation techniques needed to maintain wooden chopsticks, making metal chopsticks the preferred for reduced costs and savings for the end consumer.
 Because of its long shelf life and longevity in design, metal chopsticks are highly reusable and have a long shelf life.

 While we mostly see Korean chopsticks used for dining, they are just as useful in the kitchen as cookware.
 From tossing salads to beating eggs, Korean chopsticks are versatile in the dining room and in the kitchen which make them a staple for many chefs and home cooks.
 Korean chopsticks can be used to pick up stray noodles or rice, or to separate vegetables.
-Its sleek design makes it perfect for picking up sushi, noodles or rice as it’s completely food-safe and usually BPA free.
+Its sleek design makes it perfect for enjoying your Japanese sushi plates, noodles or rice as it’s completely food-safe and usually BPA free.
 Rarely do Korean chopsticks rust, get moldy, or deteriorate so expect these to last long in your cabinet.

 A pair of stainless steel chopsticks can last quite a while especially those made of high quality stainless steel.
 While Korean chopsticks on the market can vary, most of them are some version of a flat, metal chopstick design.
 Because they’re also extremely lightweight, they’re easy to carry when on-the-go and perfect for traveling as they’re completely portable.
 Adjusting to a more sustainable lifestyle means switching from disposable chopsticks to reusable ones.
 Korean chopsticks’ eco friendly design is a big value proposition when it comes to environmentalists and those who want to reduce waste.